 A deeper Mindfulness experience for people who have previously attended the Mindfulness is Now 4-week course or have a Mindfulness practice which they would like to develop further.
 A group, led by Julia Ronder and Louise Chester, of discussion and mindfulness practice to help support your individual practice. £5 donation on the night.
 Please email firstname.lastname@example.org if you would like to join this group.Tell me more

-Facilitated by:- Dr. Julia Ronder, Trained Teacher in Mindful Self-Compassion, Consultant Child & Adolescent Psychiatrist & Community Paediatrician, assisted by Liz Hartley, Coaching Psychologist, Trainer & Psychotherapist.
+Facilitated by: – Dr. Julia Ronder, Trained Teacher in Mindful Self-Compassion, Consultant Child & Adolescent Psychiatrist & Community Paediatrician, and Renee van der Vloodt, Psychotherapist, Trainer and Coach.

-Mindful Self-Compassion (MSC) is an empirically-supported, nine-week, training program designed to cultivate the skill of self-compassion.
-Based on the ground breaking research of Kristin Neff and the clinical expertise of Christopher Germer, MSC teaches core principles and practices that enable participants to respond to difficult moments in their lives with kindness, care and understanding.
+Mindful Self-Compassion (MSC) is an empirically-supported, eight-week (+ intro session), training program designed to cultivate the skill of self-compassion.
+Based on the ground breaking research of Kristin Neff and the clinical expertise of Christopher Germer.
+MSC teaches core principles and practices that enable participants to respond to difficult moments in their lives with kindness, care and understanding.

 The three key components of self-compassion are self-kindness, a sense of common humanity, and balanced, mindful awareness.